h8d13/Mac-G5-2005-Restore/README.md

 # Mac-G5-PowerPC_x64-Full-Restore

+Operating on this page is Debian based (Fienix OS)
-Go here BETTER SOLUTIONS.
-More work, but better. :) > [Here](https://github.com/h8d13/Mac-G5-2005-Restore/blob/main/ARCHPOWER.md)
+For Arch > More work, but cooler.
+[Here](https://github.com/h8d13/Mac-G5-2005-Restore/blob/main/ARCHPOWER.md)

 Checking for serials.